xapian/xapian/xapian-core/docs/spelling.rst

 letter word, or insertion in the middle of a two letter word.

-Note that we don't attempt to suggest corrections for single character words at all, since the suggestions are unlikely to be of good quality.
+Note that we don't attempt to suggest corrections for single character words at all, since the suggestions are unlikely to be of good quality (we'd always suggest the same correction for a given database, probably "a" for English).
+We also don't currently attempt to suggest substitution corrections for two character words, though this would perhaps be useful in some cases.

 Those candidates with the better trigram matches are compared to the misspelled word by calculating the "edit distance" - that's the smallest number of